dmakius/verticalMario/README.md

 ![Alt text](https://s3-us-west-2.amazonaws.com/makoverwebsite/BlogImages/verticalMario.png)

 ## DISCLAIMER
-All SPRITES AND IMAGES ARE THE PROPRTY OF NINTENDO CO., LTD
+All IMAGE AND AUDIO FILES ARE THE PROPRTY OF NINTENDO CO., LTD